ferdiunal/laravel-money/readme.md

 [![Latest Version][badge-release]][release]
 [![Total Downloads][badge-downloads]][downloads]

-this package forked from `[sineld/money](https://github.com/sineld/money)`  repository, discount and data types have been added.
+This package is a fork of the sineld/money repository, with added discount and data types.

-`ferdiunal/money` is a PHP library to make working with money easier!
-No static properties or methods!

-Any number you have passed to the class will automatically prepared to make math operations.
-Class uses `,` for thousands and `.` for decimals.
+ferdiunal/money is a PHP library designed to make working with money easier!
+There are no static properties or methods.
+Any number you pass to the class will automatically be prepared for mathematical operations.
+The class uses , for thousands and . for decimals.

-Package can be used with any framework or spagetty application.
-Just mail me if anything goes wrong.
+This package can be used with any framework or spaghetti application.
+If you encounter any issues, feel free to reach out to me by email.

 ## Installation